PyPSA/pypsa-eur/doc/supply_demand.rst

 *Urban and rural heating*

 For every country, heat demand is split between low and high population density areas.
 These country-level totals are then distributed to each region in proportion to their rural and urban populations respectively.
 Urban areas with dense heat demand can be supplied with large-scale district heating systems.
-The percent of urban heat demand that can be supplied by district heating networks as well as lump-sum losses in district heating systems is exogenously determined in the `Config file <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L153>`_.
+The percent of urban heat demand that can be supplied by district heating networks as well as lump-sum losses in district heating systems is exogenously determined in the `config file <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L153>`_.

 *Cooling demand*
 Cooling is electrified and is included in the electricity demand.
 Cooling demand is assumed to remain at current levels.
 An example of regional distribution of the total heat demand for network 181 regions is depicted below.